List of Coronation Street characters introduced in 1985: Andrea Clayton

 Andrea Clayton moved into 11 Coronation Street in January 1985 with her parents and younger sister.

 Whilst studying for her A-levels, Andrea started dating next door neighbour Terry Duckworth behind her parents' backs and was shocked to learn that she was pregnant, but refused to allow Terry to be part of the child's life, even though he wanted to stand by her.
 Her parents decided that the best way forward was for Connie to look after the baby while Andrea went to university.
 When Vera Duckworth wanted to be involved in plans for her grandchild's future, the Clayton family packed up overnight and left Weatherfield.
 Eventually word reached Terry that Andrea had given birth to a boy and named him Paul.

 Andrea visited the Duckworths' in November 2000 and explained that Paul needed a kidney transplant urgently.
 Although Terry exploited the situation for his gain, Vera stepped in and saved Paul by giving him one of her kidneys.
 In November 2001, Andrea brought Paul to Jack's 65th birthday celebrations.
 This was her last appearance on the show.

+Wilf Starkey

+Wilf Starkey, portrayed by Jim Bywater, was a cellarman who worked at The Rovers Return for six months.
+He applied for the position just after Bet Lynch (Julie Goodyear) was promoted to manager and was immediately appointed.
+Wilf saw himself as a student of human nature, which he wrote a book about whilst working at the Rovers.
+Wilf was very chatty with customers and tried to get the other staff on side, such as Hilda Ogden (Jean Alexander) who read tea leaves and predicted that he would travel east.
+He also joined the Rovers pub quiz team when Newtown and Ridley held a Brainiest Pub competition.
+When playing against The White Horse, he knew the most about sports.
+However, he was removed from the team as the brewery didn't allow staff to play and was replaced with Percy Sugden (Bill Waddington).
+He then left the Rovers when Bet's new boyfriend Frank Mills (Nigel Gregory) was a more appealing barman.